jmigueldelgado/fake-geo-images/README.md

 A module to programmatically create geotiff images which can be used for unit tests.

-The underlying idea is that in order to write unit tests for geospatial image processsing algorithms, it is necessary to have an actual input image.
+The underlying idea is that in order to write unit tests for geospatial image processsing algorithms, it is necessary to have an actual input image file or array.
 Organising these test images becomes a chore over time, they should not be stored in git as they are large binary data and when stored outside, there always is the danger that they are not updated according to changes in the code repo.